 Editors: Prof. D.Sc.
 Yantsislav Yanakiev from the Bulgarian Defence Institute “Prof. Tsvetan Lazarov”, Dr Giuseppe Vella from Engineering Ingegneria Informatica S.p.A., Italy, Col. D.Sc.
 Norbert Palka from the Military University of Technology, Poland and Col. Dr Stefan-Antonio DAN-SUTEU from “CAROL I” National Defence University, Romania will serve as co-editors of this special volume.

-Deadline: Authors are invited to submit full texts (using the JDST template in ODT format or JDST template in DOCX format) by 15th May 2021.
+Deadline: Authors are invited to submit full texts (using the JDST template in ODT format or JDST template in DOCX format) by the end of October 2021.
 The template and the requirements for formatting can be done using the JDST template in ODT format or JDST template in DOCX format.

 We accept articles in English language only.